-This is a Paradiesapfel", a German Weihnachten tradition which originally had a religious background.
-The evergreen fir tree has symbolized hope and life during dark winters since pre-Christian times, and for generations in our homes too, at least until the needles begin to fall, and sitting amongst the branches of many "Christmas Trees" in Germany will be a red apple, the Paradise Apple.
-It was based on the story of the "lost paradise" in the book of Genesis, when Eve persuaded Adam to eat some of the the forbidden fruit from "the tree of the knowledge of good and evil" which she had picked and already tried, leading to them being thrown out of paradise.
+This is a Paradiesapfel, a Weihnachten tradition in some of Germany's regions that has a religious background.
+An evergreen fir tree has been a symbol of Hope and Life during dark winters since pre-Christian times, and for generations in our homes too.
+At least until the needles begin to fall.

+On the early Christian calendar December 24 was Adam and Eve’s Day, and in medieval times this type of play taught the Bible to a mainly illiterate population.
+It was based on the story of the "lost paradise" from the book of Genesis, when Eve persuaded Adam to try some forbidden fruit she had picked and eaten from "the tree of knowledge of good and evil".
+This led to them being thrown out of their paradise.

-It is sometimes said German merchants erected the original Christmas tree, in Riga, Latvia, in the 16th century, but the first confirmed sighting of a "Christmas Tree" had already happened in Freiburg during the 15th century, and they were seen later in Alsace in the 16th century.
-A region which is now part of France but has spent a great deal of the last centuries belonging to either France or Germany,
+It is sometimes said German merchants erected the original Christmas tree in Riga, Latvia, in the 16th century, but the first confirmed sighting of a Christmas Tree had already happened in Freiburg during the 15th century, and they were seen later in Alsace in the 16th century.
+A region that is now part of France but has spent a great deal of the last centuries belonging to either France or Germany,

-By the 17th century Christmas trees decorated with apples were to be found throughout Germany, although they were more likely to stand outside than inside, and it was much later that oranges and other ornaments joined them, which is also around the time they began to be brought into the home.
+By the 17th century Christmas trees decorated with apples were found throughout Germany, although they were more likely to stand outside than inside, and it was much later that oranges and other ornaments joined them.
+This is also around the time they began to be brought into the home.

-They can be cored, filled with Raisins, Nuts, Almonds, Ginger or Marzipan, mounted on sticks and candied with a bright red coating, or used as ingredient in anything from cakes and punch to herring salad and stuffing for a goose, apples are everywhere.
+They can be cored, filled with Raisins, Nuts, Almonds, Ginger or Marzipan and baked.
+Mounted on sticks and candied with a bright red toffee coating, or used as ingredient in anything from cakes and punch to herring salad and stuffing for a goose.
+Apples are everywhere.